Sebazzz/NUnitTestOrdering/README.md

 Please also view the samples [in the tests](src/NUnitTestOrdering.Tests/TestData) of various use cases showing how to use this library.

 ### Test Method ordering
+There are two ways you can use to order test methods within a test fixture.

+#### By specifying dependencies
 Similar to NUnit `OrderAttribute` you can use attributes to explicitly define the dependencies of a test method.
 Apply a `TestMethodDependencyAttribute` to your test methods which require another test method to run before.
 Apply a `TestMethodWithoutDependencyAttribute` to test methods which don't have dependencies and may run first.

 ``` C#